Extreme Rays of the Hankel Spectrahedra for Ternary Forms: Extreme Rays of Maximal Rank and Positive Gorenstein Ideals

 where the $(i,j)$-th entry of this matrix is the coefficient of the point evaluation at $(5-i:j-1:1)$ in the linear relation, i.e.~visually, it is the coefficient corresponding to the points in the $5\times 5$-grid seen in Figure \ref{fig:ExtRayC4}.

 The $21\times 21$ Hankel matrix can be exactly computed using a computer algebra system.
 In Mathematica, the following code will do the job:

 We set up the monomial basis \texttt{m} and the totally real complete intersection of $25$ points, where $\texttt{q1}=L_1$ and $\texttt{q2} = L_2$.
 The two lines using the \texttt{Select}-command remove the points on the two diagonals $x+y=2$ and $x+y=6$, so $\Gamma_1 = \texttt{Peval}$.
 With the \texttt{Drop}-command, we remove one of the points from the list.
+The next three lines compute the unique Cayley-Bacharach relation \texttt{CBrel} on the point evaluations at \texttt{Peval}.
+We need \texttt{CB} when we solve the linear relation for the point evaluation at \texttt{Peval[[-1]]}.
 The matrix \texttt{H} is the general Hankel matrix and $Q$ is the Hankel matrix of the linear functional $\sum_{v\in\Gamma_1\setminus \texttt{Peval[[-1]]}} \ev_v$ and \texttt{Qp} the Hankel matrix of the point evaluation at \texttt{Peval[[-1]]}.
 So \texttt{Hankel} is the Hankel matrix of the extreme ray that we constructed. \end{Exm}

 \begin{Rem} Note that the proof of the Lemma \ref{Lem:ExtremeRaysC4} shows that the face of the cone $\Sigma_{2d}$ of sums of squares exposed by the constructed extreme ray consists of the sums of squares of polynomials in $I(\ell)_d$. \end{Rem}